habanoz/habanoz-tech-blog/_posts/2020-10-28-leetcode-palindromic-substring.md

 A center is selected at each iteration.
 Substring is expanded around the center and for each substring a palindrome check is made.
 Space complexity is again O(1).
 Time complexity analysis involves two loops.
 Outer loop moves the center 2N-1 times.There can be 2N-1 centers: N centers (odd length palindromes) for each char positions and N-1 centers (even length palindromes) between two char positions.
 In the inner loop substring is expanded and palindrome check is made which may involve N/2 O(1) operations.
 Time complexity is O(N^2).

+Same approach can be used to solve the longest palindromic substring problem in [Longest Palindromic Substring]({{ site.baseurl }}{% post_url 2020-10-28-leetcode-longest-palindromic-substring %})
 ```java
 class Solution {
     public int countSubstrings(String s) {